 Some risks that we need to consider for land-use planning are not as obvious as the changes we can see in a map.
 For example, changes in the climate happen slowly and are not always observable in a very tangible way.
 This makes risks such as climate change impacts so dangerous - we cannot always see them coming!
-This section introduces climate change and how it can have an impact on risks and opportunities related to land-use planning.
+This section introduces climate change and how it can impact risks and opportunities related to land-use planning.